 A few surprises come my way

 I am unpleasantly surprised by the many homeless people wandering around, sleeping on lawns around the harbor, under greasy sleeping bags.
 Some homeless people try to collect money at a traffic light, a cardboard flap explaining for them.
 Most of the homeless people have a shopping cart full of their haphazard belongings, or are moving on a bicycle.
 I feel as if I am imitating those on their overloaded bicycle.
-We do as they do except that we are not.
+I do as they do except that I am not.
 The difference between them and us is that we choose this existence, that we have money enough to go to a hotel, to eat well and seek medical help if we need to.
 We look like cyclists with our flashy colored lycra and fashionable helmet.
 Another clear fact of us not being homeless is that we are not accompanied by a dog, some sort of pit-bull.